This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - monitoring and reporting on the risks of modern slavery within the University's operations and supply chains and implementing actions to address such risks; and

 (20) The Agency Information Guide provides details of the University's register of contracts in accordance with the Government Information (Public Access) Act 2009.
 Staff are required to comply with the reporting requirements for contracts under the Government Information (Public Access) Act 2009 by disclosing relevant contract details for all contracts with a total value of $150,000 (GST inclusive) or more, or where a contract variation results in the total value being $150,000 (GST inclusive) or more.
-Details of how to disclose relevant contract details can be accessed via ServiceUON.
+Details of how to disclose relevant contract details can be accessed via ServiceNOW.

-(21) Risk Management, as it relates to the supply of goods and services, is a primary consideration and potential procurement and contract related risks must be identified, analysed, evaluated, treated and monitored across the lifetime of the procurement activity in accordance with the Risk Management Policy, Risk Management Framework and their associated documents.
+(21) Risk management, as it relates to the supply of goods and services, is a primary consideration and potential procurement and contract related risks must be identified, analysed, evaluated, treated and monitored across the lifetime of the procurement activity in accordance with the Risk Management Policy, Risk Management Framework and their associated documents.
 The effort directed to risk assessment and management should be commensurate with the scale, scope and risk of the procurement activity.

 Responsible Financial Management